What Is Mean Average Precision (MAP)?

 Why Mean Average Precision Matters in Production LLM and Agent Systems

 MAP matters because retrieval failures can look superficially correct.
-A RAG system may return several relevant documents, but if the best ones sit below stale policy pages or generic docs, the model answers from weak context.
+A RAG pipeline may return several relevant documents, but if the best ones sit below stale policy pages or generic docs, the model answers from weak context.
 The result is a silent hallucination downstream of a faulty retriever: the trace contains useful evidence, yet the generated answer quotes the wrong source.

 The pain reaches multiple owners.
 Retrieval engineers see regressions after changing embeddings, hybrid-search weights, chunking, or reranker prompts.
 SREs see token spend rise because teams increase top-k to mask poor ordering.
 Product teams see lower task completion on queries with many near-duplicate documents.
 Compliance reviewers see answers built from outdated policies even when newer policy chunks were retrieved.

 In logs, MAP problems show up as high recall with low answer quality, good documents appearing after the context window cutoff, and thumbs-down clusters tied to one retriever version.
-In 2026-era multi-step pipelines, the risk compounds.
+In 2026-era multi-agent systems, the risk compounds.
 An agent may search, rerank, call a tool, search again, and then synthesize.
 If each ranked list buries useful evidence, small ordering errors turn into a final answer that sounds grounded but cites the wrong path.

 How FutureAGI Handles Mean Average Precision